Learning to Discover Iterative Spectral Algorithms: Extended Discussion of Numerical Experiments on Real-World Eigenproblems and Linear Systems

-For linear systems (Table~\ref{tab:realistic_matrix_results_a}), we assess preconditioner quality using three metrics: the number of CG iterations required to reach residual tolerance $10^{-10}$, using spectral probes from either 50 or 200 Lanczos steps; the condition number of the learned polynomial preconditioner $P(\mathbf{X})$; and the condition number of the preconditioned operator $P(\mathbf{X})\mathbf{X}$.
-For reference, we also report unpreconditioned CG iteration counts to reach residual tolerance $10^{-10}$.
+We assess preconditioner quality by the number of CG iterations required to reach residual tolerance $10^{-10}$, using spectral probes obtained from either 50 or 200 Lanczos steps.
+For reference, we also report iteration counts for Neumann acceleration and unaccelerated CG at the same tolerance.
 The results show that the learned preconditioners substantially reduce iteration counts across all tested problems and remain effective over a wide range of condition numbers, even when constructed from coarse spectral probes.

+To broaden the empirical analysis, we evaluate all spd matrices in the SuiteSparse Matrix Collection with sizes between $10^4$ and $10^5$ and at most $2\times 10^6$ nonzeros; see Figure~\ref{fig:autospec_vs_base} for a statistical summary of the resulting iteration counts.
+In this broader evaluation, polynomial preconditioners consistently reduce CG iteration counts, often by up to an order of magnitude.